LarvixON-ZPI/larvixon-documentation/src/content/docs/en/project/team.md

 - Dr inż.
 Natalia Piórkowska – for academic support and mentoring
 - Wrocław Supercomputing Center (WCSS) – for providing compute resources
 - Wrocław University of Science and Technology – for enabling the project
-- Uniwersytet Medyczny - for providing biological data
+- Uniwersytet Medyczny – for providing biological data
+- Solvro – for open sourcing their great documentation site

 ---